-As a representative of Nestlé, Patrice Bula serves as a Board member of Beverage Partners Worldwide S.A. and of Cereal Partners Worldwide S.A., Switzerland.
+As a representative of Nestlé, Patrice Bula serves as a Board member of Beverage Partners Worldwide S.A., of Cereal Partners Worldwide S.A., Switzerland, and of Froneri Ltd., UK.

 He is a Board member of both Yinlu Food Group Companies and Hsu Fu Chi Group Companies, China.